FAFSA FAQ

 The verification process must be complete before your school can receive your financial aid disbursement.

-Note: Applicants selected for verification that retrieve and transfer their income tax return information using the IRS Data Retrieval Process—either when initially completing the FAFSA using FAFSA on the Web or through the corrections process of FAFSA on the Web—will be considered to have verified the FAFSA IRS information (adjusted gross income, taxes paid, and any of the applicable untaxed income items).
+Note: Applicants selected for verification that retrieve and transfer their income tax return information using the IRS Direct Data Exchange—either when initially completing the FAFSA online or through the online corrections process of the FAFSA website—will be considered to have verified the FAFSA IRS information (adjusted gross income, taxes paid, and any of the applicable untaxed income items).
 However, if changes were made to the transferred information or if the institution has reason to believe that the information transferred is inaccurate, the applicant must provide other acceptable documentation.
-Using the IRS Data Retrieval Process, either when initially completing a FAFSA or by using the corrections functionality of FAFSA on the Web, provides applicants with the fastest, easiest, and most secure solution for meeting verification requirements.
+Using the IRS Direct Data Exchange, either when initially completing a FAFSA or by using the corrections functionality of the official FAFSA website, provides applicants with the fastest, easiest, and most secure solution for meeting verification requirements.

 The Financial Aid Office will compare your verification documents with the information you supplied on your FAFSA.
 If updates significantly change the amount of financial aid you were awarded, you will receive a notification of these revisions.